claret-srl/ROMANTIG/README.md

 In general, we suggest you to adopt a state space representation similar to the one above for your target process, in order to clearly highlight every step in the cycle and attribute it the correct value for up or down time.
 The state representation (the ontology of the system) should not be too detailed (i.e. too many states) or too general (i.e. one or two states) because of unnecessary additional workload or possible loss of information.

-As it can be seen in the docker-compose file, the PLC responsible for controlling our process is directly connected to [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) through the [IoT Agent for OPC UA](https://iotagent-opcua.readthedocs.io/en/latest/), which is used to write the process states on the CrateDB (through QuantumLeap) where they will be read and processed by our [OEE](https://www.oee.com/) calculator.

 ## Architecture

  [ROSE-AP RomanTIG](https://github.com/claret-srl/romantig_RAMP_ROSEAP) use the following FIWARE components: